AldenL/CovidCases/README.md

-## Linear regression of Vaccine and Cases
+## Linear Regression on Vaccine and Cases

+Using linear regression on vaccine and cases.

 ![vis1](graphs/linearvaccinemodel.png)